Chapter 8: Is this a good business?

 This includes money invested by shareholders (equity) and lenders (debt) as well as other long-term liabilities such as pension schemes and provisions for future costs.

 ROCE looks at the returns a company makes for all its providers of finance – shareholders and lenders.
-Go back to chapter 2 to see how capital employed is calculated.
+Go back to Chapter 2 to see how capital employed is calculated.
 ROCE is calculated by using the following numbers:

 ROCE = EBIT / Capital Employed x 100%

 What this ratio is looking at is the money a company makes before tax (earnings before interest and tax or EBIT) to pay all providers of finance – essentially interest to lenders and dividends to shareholders.
 It is not distorted by how a company is financed or the rate of tax it pays on its profits as we shall see later with ROA and ROE.
-This makes it a much better measure for comparing different companies.
+This makes it a much better measure for comparing companies.

 Generally speaking, when it comes to ROCE the bigger the number the better.
 If a company can invest money and earn a high ROCE then over time the owners of the business – its shareholders – should become better off.
 Remember though, that different companies in different industries will have different values for ROCE.